vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 <img src="images_allux-600/allux_get_package_out_of_it.jpg" height="250px" alt="Get the packages out of it"/>

-This is how the systems works to prevent picking previous delivered package out of the box.
+This is how the system works to prevent taking a previously delivered package out of the box.

 <img src="images_allux-600/allux_anti-theft.png" height="250px" alt="Anti theft system"/>